Training for ecologists & planners

 The Advanced Barn Owl Surveying and Mitigation (ABOSM) course is specifically designed for those who have previously attended our Barn Owl Ecology, Surveys and Signs foundation course.
 Please contact the Trust's office to register your interest and for further details.

 Our Advanced course is run every July, however due to demand we are also hoping to run one in November 2014.
 To see what will be covered, do take a look at the poster to the right.
 The number of courses we run is related to the number of enquires we get so do let us know if you are interested.

 What the day involves...

 Held on a farm in South Devon the BOESS course covers Barn Owl ecology, the birds' behaviour/annual cycle, sites and habitats, decline and conservation.
 It looks at the law - protection and legislation, Wildlife and Countryside and CROW Acts and nest inspection licences.
-There is a section on "reading the signs" - identifying and interpreting what you might find during a site visit and the course also considers survey and search techniques, surveys, equipment, search procedure, health and safety/risk assessment and confidentiality.
-After a fabulous home-made lunch there is a site visit by mini bus to another farm where safe searching and ladder use are covered and participants have the opportunity to try out survey techniques and reading the signs for themselves.
+There is a comprehensive section on "reading the signs" - identifying and interpreting what you might find during a site visit and the course also considers survey and search techniques, surveys, equipment, search procedure, and data confidentiality.
+After a fabulous home-made lunch there is a site visit by mini bus to another farm where participants have the opportunity to try out survey techniques and reading the signs for themselves.

 The day also includes mitigation strategies, mitigation methods, and recommendations - when and where to use them - and fictional case study exercises.
 It is a packed day with plenty of opportunities for questions and discussion.
 The course has proved immensely popular with participants from as far afield as Scotland, Northern Ireland and East Anglia coming to undertake the training in Devon.